A Really Good Dill Pickle Martini Recipe

 Tried this recipe?Let us know how it was!

-You a fan of a good riff on a Martini?
-Then maybe the Vesper Martini or the Espresso Martini are also for you.
+You are a fan of a good riff on a Martini?
+Then try one of these crowd favorites:

 Subscribe to Cocktail Society!